Safety reporting in clinical trials

 * The Clinical Trial Information System (CTIS) is a portal and database maintained by the European Medicines Agency where clinical trial applications are processed as of 31 January 2022 by the authorities and ethics committees of the various Member States.

 The sponsor shall submit annually a report on the safety of each investigational medicinal product (IMP*) used in a clinical trial for which it is the sponsor.
-In non-commercial trials, the sponsor (the investigator or the academic group) may submit a single safety report on all investigational medicinal products used in the trial.
+In non-commercial trials, the sponsor (the investigator or the academic group) may submit a single safety report on all investigational medicinal products used in the trial (see “Simplified ASR” below).
 This obligation remains in force throughout the trial.

 *IMP refers to an active substance in the context of annual safety reporting

-2. In case even one clinical trial is ongoing in alignment with the CTR while others with the same IMP are ongoing under the Directive 2001/20/EC, an ASR (Annual Safety Report) should be submitted to the CTIS portal as specified in the regulation article 43.
-(CTR QUESTIONS & ANSWERS version 5; question 7.49).
+For clinical trials ongoing in alignment with the CTR, an ASR (Annual Safety Report) should be submitted to the CTIS portal as specified in the regulation article 43.
 The ASR will then be evaluated in co-operation with EU member states, including Fimea (983/2021 26§ (Finlex)) and as specified in the regulation 536/2014 article 44.
 Commission Implementing Regulation (EU) 2022/20 (pdf) is specifiying the rules and procedures for the cooperation of the Member States in safety assessment of clinical trials.
 Any issues or requests related to the safety of the trials will be processed within the CTIS-portal.

 The ASR shall be compiled in accordance with the CTR Q&A section 7d and the ICH E2F (pdf) (especially the section 3.5 requirement to list all member states with either ongoing or ended clinical trials for that IMP in question should be noted).
 According to Article 43 of the CTR, an ASR is required for all IMPs (ie. tested or used as a refence) other than placebos.